Victor Conrad: Studies and early seismology work in Vienna

-Victor Conrad was born on August 25, 1876 in Hütteldorf, Lower Austria (then a suburb and now part of Vienna).
+Conrad was born on August 25, 1876, in Hütteldorf, Lower Austria (then a suburb and now part of Vienna).
 His father, an industrialist, was also an amateur painter of landscapes.
 He was of Jewish descent.

 Conrad attended the University of Vienna where he initially studied biology.
 In 1896, when he started working on his degree Conrad's teacher, the physiologist Sigmund Exner, realized his pupil's talent for experimental work, and encouraged Conrad to take up the study of physics.
 Following a suggestion of Franz S. Exner he began to work on problems concerning atmospheric electricity and obtained his doctorate in 1900.
 Conrad became a University assistant at the "K.K.
 Centralanstalt für Meteorologie und Erdmagnetismus" (the Central Institute for Meteorology and Geodynamics) in 1901, mostly working at the Sonnblick high-altitude observatory for the next three years.
 In 1904, when the Seismological Service of Austria was established, Conrad was appointed head of the new department and became responsible for the seismic monitoring on Austrian territory.
 Among his first programs was a microseismic survey in 1905.